 Hit the Beach

 The beaches in Majorca are amazing.
-There are a wide variety of beaches on offer, from powder soft sand beside clear warm seawater, to more rugged beaches backed by pines.
+A wide variety of beaches are available, from powder soft sand beside clear warm seawater, to more rugged beaches backed by pines.

-Some of the best beaches in Majorca to visit include Es Trenc in the south if you want to relax on a slice or paradise, Cala Mondrago in the southeast if you want to go snorkeling, or if you enjoy surfing and are heading to the northeast make sure you visit Cala Mesquida.
+Some of the best beaches in Majorca to visit include Es Trenc in the south, where you can relax on a slice of paradise, Cala Mondrago in the southeast, where you can go snorkeling, and Cala Mesquida in the northeast.
+If you enjoy surfing and are heading to the northeast, make sure you visit Cala Mesquida.

 Explore Palma